 Among women pregnancy, menopause and menstruation are some of the primary source of sleep problems.
 Because these are related to hormonal changes.

-People with different medical conditions face the sleep problems.
+People with different medical conditions face sleep problems.
 For example, particularly in the early morning lung disease or asthma can disrupt your sleep.
 And if you suffer from heart failure you may develop abnormal breathing patterns and it may also disrupt your sleep.

 Insomnia also caused by certain neurotransmitters in the brain that are known to be involved with sleep and wakefulness.
 It can be perpetuated by your behaviors and sleep patterns.
 Unhealthy sleep habits and unhealthy lifestyles can create insomnia on their own.